 Nareit’s Total REIT Industry Tracker Series – the Nareit T-Tracker– is the first quarterly performance measure of the heartbeat of the U.S. listed REIT industry.
 The series includes three key REIT industry measures: the Nareit FFO Tracker, which monitors equity REIT Funds From Operations; the Nareit NOI Tracker, which reports the equity REIT industry’s Net Operating Income; and the Nareit Dividend Tracker, which monitors the dividends U.S. listed equity and mortgage REITs pay to their shareholders.

-- Dividends paid by equity REITs totaled $10.5 billion, and dividends paid by mREITs totaled $1.5 billion.
-The $12.1 billion overall dividends paid was 28.8% lower than in the fourth quarter of 2019.
+- Dividends paid by equity REITs totaled $11.2 billion, and dividends paid by mREITs totaled $1.6 billion.
+The $12.9 billion overall dividends paid was 18.0% lower than in the first quarter of 2020.

 - Occupancy rates were 90.6%, 20 basis points lower than the prior quarter.
 Occupancy rates in the office REIT sector declined 85 bps, to 90.4%.
 Occupancy rates in the office sector declined 85 bps, while most other sectors saw small declines in occupancy rates.
 Apartment REITs, in contrast, saw a 60 bp increase in occupancy rates, to 95.0%.

 - The ratio of debt to total book assets was 50.3%, compared to 51.4% in the prior quarter.
 Leverage ratios are far below the 57.0% during the financial crisis of 2008, as REITs raised hundreds of billions of dollars of equity capital over the past decade.

 - The weighted average interest coverage ratio increased from 4.1x in 2020:Q4 to 4.5x in 2021:Q1.
 Coverage ratios remain well above the 2.6x average during the financial crisis in 2008.